Rapid transit: Mainland

-In France, large cities, such as Paris, Marseille and Lyon, use the term métro.
+In France, large cities, such as Paris, Marseille, Toulouse and Lyon, use the term métro.
 Also the smaller cities of Lille and Rennes have a light metro.
 Furthermore, Brussels in Belgium, and Amsterdam and Rotterdam in the Netherlands also use métro or metro for their systems.

 Several Southern European countries also use the term metro (Iberian Peninsula) or metropolitana (Italy) for rapid transit.
 In Spain, such systems are present in Madrid, Barcelona, Bilbao and Valencia.
-In Portugal, Lisbon has a metro.
+In Portugal, Lisbon, Porto and Almada (which is part of the Lisbon metropolitan area but has a separate light-rail system) have a metro, while Coimbra has a Bus Rapid Transit system branded as a metro.
 The Italian cities of Catania, Genoa, Milan, Naples, Rome, Brescia and Turin also have rapid transit systems.

 In Germany and Austria their rapid transit is known as U-Bahn, which are often supported by S-Bahn systems.
 In Germany, U-Bahn systems exist in Berlin, Hamburg, Munich, Nuremberg and Fürth, while in Austria such a system exists in Vienna.
 In addition, the small, car-free town of Serfaus in the Austrian state of Tyrol also features a short U-Bahn line.
-There are no U-Bahn systems in the German-speaking part of Switzerland, but the city of Lausanne has its own, small métro system.
+There are no U-Bahn systems in the German-speaking part of Switzerland, but the city of Lausanne has its own, small metro system.
 In Zurich, Switzerland's largest city, a project for a U-Bahn network was stopped by a referendum in the 1970s and instead its S-Bahn system was developed further.
 Other Central European countries also have metro lines, for example in the cities of Budapest (Hungary), where it is called metró, Prague (Czech Republic) and Warsaw (Poland) – the latter two systems also use the term metro.

-In Eastern Europe, metro systems are in operation in Minsk (Belarus, called mietrapaliten), Kyiv (Ukraine, called metropoliten) and Moscow (Russia, called metropoliten) and Saint Petersburg (Russia).
+In Eastern Europe, metro systems are in operation in Minsk (Belarus, called mietrapaliten), Kyiv (Ukraine, called metropoliten), Kharkiv (Ukraine), Dnipro (Ukraine), Moscow (Russia, called metropoliten), Saint Petersburg (Russia), Kazan (Russia), Nizhny Novgorod (Russia), Samara (Russia), Yekaterinburg (Russia), Novosibirsk (Russia).

 In Southeastern European countries, the term metro is common for rapid transit systems, which exist in Athens and Thessaloniki (Greece), Belgrade (Serbia, currently under construction), Sofia (Bulgaria), Istanbul (Turkey, called metro) and Baku (Azerbaijan).

 In Northern Europe, rapid transit systems are called metro in Copenhagen (Denmark) and Helsinki (Finland), while they are referred to as T-bane (tunnelbane) in Oslo (Norway) and tunnelbana in Stockholm (Sweden).